-The backbone of any company is its permanent staff however more than ever forward thinking companies are looking to flexible staffing, particularly by using a temporary workforce to give them the speed of movement that they require.
+The backbone of any company is its permanent staff, however, more than ever forward-thinking companies are looking to flexible staffing, particularly by using a temporary workforce to give them the speed of movement that they require.

-Temporary staffing has in the past suffered from the image of the temp office assistant taken on to cover holidays and peak periods, and whilst this can still be a valuable weapon in the managers’ armoury, time and the skill level of the temporary worker has moved on.
+Temporary staffing has in the past suffered from the image of the temp office assistant taken on to cover holidays and peak periods, and whilst this can still be a valuable weapon in the managers’ armoury, time and the skill level of the temporary worker have moved on.

 Firms that are better able to weather difficult times are ones that adopt a flexible business strategy1.
 Being able to actively manage fixed costs is proven to be a significant marker of business survival and ongoing success.
 The need for a company insolvency practitioner is minimised

-For companies with proportionately high staffing costs this will take the form of matching staff levels with demand and in the case of companies that experience high peaks and low troughs the benefit available will be even greater.
+For companies with proportionately high staffing costs this will take the form of matching staff levels with demand and in the case of companies that experience high peaks and low troughs, the benefit available will be even greater.

 Using temporary staff to manage at least a part of the increase in demand is an efficient and responsive method as additional operational staff can usually be found exceptionally quickly.

 Bringing in interim staff, especially at higher levels also has the benefit of adding new knowledge from outside the organisation.
 Professional interims will often have worked at many different companies, experiencing different cultures, working methods and sectors.
 Adding this experience to the acquired knowledge of the company can provide a very useful boost for a company looking to move forward.

 The easiest temporary staff position to fill, is the ground level worker, doing a simple and routine job.
 This takes little training and supervision and can be used to flex capacity at little extra cost when needed.
 But there are much more types of position in the modern workforce.